Separation and Divorce: Child Support

 How is child support enforced?

 If a parent misses a payment, the FRO can take action to enforce the court order, Notice of Calculation, or agreement.
 To do this, the FRO needs up-to-date information about the payor parent.
 This includes their full name, address, social insurance number, place of employment or business, income, and any property they own.
-The parent receiving support puts this information on a "Support Deduction Information Form" which is available at the court.
-This form is given to the FRO along with the support order or agreement.
-It is important to update this form whenever the information changes.

 The FRO has different ways to collect unpaid support from the payor parent.
 It can:

 - register a charge, or a lien, against their personal property or real estate

 - take money from, or garnish, their bank account, or garnish up to half of a joint bank account that they have with someone else

 - make an order against anyone who is helping them hide income or assets that should go toward support

 The FRO can also put pressure on parents who do not pay.
 It can:

 - suspend their driver's licence

-- reporting them to credit bureaus so that it will be difficult for them to get loans, or
+- report them to credit bureaus so that it will be difficult for them to get loans

 - cancel their passports